VladBelo2/kube-resilience-lab/README.md

 ## Descriptions

-Kube Resilience Lab is a fully automated, cross-platform Kubernetes simulation environment designed for learning, resilience testing, and self-healing practice.
-It uses K3s, Prometheus, Grafana, Ingress, Helm, and real apps to simulate failures, auto-detect them, and heal itself — all observable via dashboards and metrics.

 A fully-automated Kubernetes resilience playground using **K3s**, **Helm**, **Prometheus**, **Grafana**, **NGINX Ingress**, and real Flask-based apps — provisioned via **Vagrant** and managed with a **cross-platform GUI wizard**.